12Z GFS Model Run: Impact on Yield Forecasts

 The same process is used to calculate the implied yield and production from the 12Z GFS Operational run.
 In this case, however, the forecast is based on only a single model realization, as shown below.

-We are beta testing this functionality with a few select customers now.
-If you’d like to try this new feature once it’s released to CropProphet, please request a trial now and reference the 12Z GFS forecast model data when we are in contact with you.
+You can request your trial now and reference the 12Z GFS forecast model data when we are in contact with you.